Downsizing Your Home: Tips and Strategies

 It can be helpful to understand the broader context in which you will be shopping for a smaller dwelling.
 Talk with a few local real estate professionals, however, and you’ll quickly learn that buyers hoping to downsize in Central Texas encounter challenges right out of the chute.

-One of those obstacles facing buyers in 2023 is a big one: a shortage of smaller, more affordable homes.
+One of those obstacles facing today’s buyers is a big one: a shortage of smaller, more affordable properties.

-In recent years, many real estate developers focused on building larger homes to meet a perceived need for more space, especially as more workers turned to remote work during the pandemic.
+In recent years, many real estate developers focused on building larger houses to meet a perceived need for more space, especially as more workers turned to remote work during the pandemic.

-“Typically, they’re more interested in places that offer low maintenance options with a built-in social network,” said Carolyn Rhodes, Senior Vice President of Sales and Operations for Kuper Sotheby’s International Realty.
-“I see it with single mature women — those who’ve lost a spouse or partner — as well as working female homeowners with children and young professionals.
+“Typically, they’re more interested in places that offer low maintenance options with a built-in social network,” said Carolyn Rhodes, Assistant Vice President of Brokerage Operations for Kuper Sotheby’s International Realty.
+“I see it with single mature women — those who’ve lost a spouse or partner — as well as working female homeowners with children, and young professionals.
 They want community.”

-Naturally, when blocks of buyers seek out similar neighborhood or development amenities, prices go up.
-So, if you’re looking to downsize into high-demand areas or properties, allow yourself ample time to find a place and secure a good realty team to help you navigate the process.
+Naturally, when buyers seek out similar neighborhoods or development amenities, prices go up.
+So, if you’re looking to downsize into high-demand areas or properties, allow yourself ample time to find a place and secure a good realty team to guide you through the process.

 How the right realty team can help

-For starters, solid advice from your own real estate agent is critical to helping you navigate our ever-changing housing market.
+For starters, solid advice from your real estate agent is critical to helping you navigate our ever-changing housing market.
+They can help you consider:

 • How much your current home is worth